What Is Degrowth? How It Will Easily Change The World For The Better

 The Economy

-Capitalists would like to believe producing a surplus and profit are one and the same.
+Capitalists would like to believe that producing a surplus and profit are the same.
 Ever-growing profits are a fool’s errand.

-Is GDP (gross domestic product) is a tool used for measuring growth under these circumstances?
-There is an increasing call for the Human Development Index (HDI), or the social health index to be used as a measuring tool.
+Is GDP (gross domestic product) a tool for measuring growth under these circumstances?
+There is an increasing call for the Human Development Index (HDI) or the social health index to be used as a measuring tool.

-No matter how we word it the world’s economic structure is constantly pushing towards ever-growing consumption of natural resources and the destruction of the environment.
+No matter how we phrase it, the world’s economic structure is constantly pushing toward the ever-growing consumption of natural resources and the destruction of the environment.

-In a Degrowth Society, economies will be localized as much as possible in the hope of lessening the negative environmental effects of capitalism.
+In a Degrowth Society, economies will be localized as much as possible to lessen capitalism’s negative environmental effects.

 Degrowth economies are organized around a participatory democracy that increasingly ensures everyone’s basic needs are met while combating harmful growth and expansion.